nimyou/world-happiness-report/data/README.md

 The dataset provides insights into factors influencing happiness across various countries.
 It includes data from multiple years, with each entry representing a country's performance in a given year.

-## Data Files

-The dataset consists of CSV files, each corresponding to a specific year.
-For example, there are files for the years 2015 through 2023.
-Each file contains data for that particular year, allowing for temporal analysis of happiness trends.

 ## Data Structure

-Each CSV file contains the following columns:
+CSV file contains the following columns:

 | Variable | Description |
 |----------|-------------|